 Tax credits are now available through the Norton County E-Community Fund and the NetWork Kansas Partner Grant Program.
 Read on...

-Preschool Story-time will be held at the library on Thursday, September 4 at 10:30 am.
-The library staff will be sharing stories, songs, games, and a craft about "Quilts."
-Come help make a story-time paper quilt!
+Preschool Story-time will be held at the library on Thursday, November 6th at 10:30 am.
+The library staff will be sharing stories, songs, and a craft about "Turkeys.".
+Come join the gobbling fun!

 Are you looking for information about local businesses?
 The Norton County Business Directory is now on-line and available under the Chamber of Commerce or Economic Development tabs.